City of Shellharbour

 The area is bordered by the City of Wollongong to the north, with the boundary being the Lake Illawarra entrance (and the suburb of Lake Illawarra) and Macquarie Rivulet (Albion Park Rail).
 The Municipality of Kiama is to the south of the City of Shellharbour.

-The Mayor of the Shellharbour City Council is Cr.
+The mayor of the Shellharbour City Council is Cr.
 Chris Homer.

 History

-Indigenous occupation of the area, particularly of Bass Point, can be traced back to 17,000 BP.
+Indigenous occupation of the area, particularly of Bass Point, can be traced back to 17,000 BCE.